 - Size of sites.
-Marine and ocean observing research and education firms will require a variety of site sizes. - OAR 660-009-0005(11) specifically cites "a minimum acreage" as a site characteristic.
+Marine and ocean observing research and education firms will require a variety of site sizes. - Attribute is "typical of the industrial or employment use" -OAR 660-009-0005(11) specifically cites "a minimum acreage" as a site characteristic.
 The size of sites required by businesses in this cluster will vary.
 Some businesses may require no new space and make use of space within an existing building, such as a small firm involved in research.
 Other businesses may require a larger site (e.g., one to two acres) to build a new facility.
 A large organization could require a five- to ten-acre site. - Attribute has "some meaningful connection with the operation of the industrial or employment use":